Arch Linux server quick install guide

 • Firewall

-I generally try not to deviate too much from the default settings, so aside from the nftables config, you can expect most things to be configurable by just uncommenting a few lines in some files.
+I generally try not to deviate too much from the default settings, so aside from the nftables config, you can expect most things to be configurable by just uncommenting a few lines here and there.

 1. Download the Arch Linux ISO and write it to a USB drive: